marpaia/sbol-db/docs/sparql.md

 # SPARQL

-`sbol-db` exposes a read-only SPARQL 1.1 endpoint that evaluates queries directly against `sbol_triples`.
-Postgres is the canonical store; there is no sidecar triplestore, no second index to operate, and queries always see the latest committed state.
+`sbol-db` exposes a read-only SPARQL 1.1 endpoint that evaluates queries directly against the storage backend's triples.
+There is no sidecar triplestore and no second index to operate: the evaluator reads through the `TripleSource` contract, and the default Postgres backend services each scan with an indexed SQL query against `sbol_triples`, so queries always see the latest committed state.

 The endpoint is implemented in the `sbol-db-sparql` crate on top of [`spareval`](https://crates.io/crates/spareval), the standalone SPARQL